SignalK/signalk.github.io/installation.md

-## [3.
-Expert Signal K Starter Pack](#) <a id="expert"></a>
+## ["Expert" Signal K Starter Pack](#) <a id="expert"></a>
-For developers and seriously technical installations, then a larger network with multiple Signal K servers, Signal K sensors, etc. is possible and will become more common in the future as more people discover Signal K and the new functionality and benefits Signal K can bring.
+For developers and seriously technical installations, then a larger network with multiple Signal K servers, Signal K sensors, etc. is possible and will become more common in the future as more people discover Signal K and the new functionality and benefits it can bring.

 <img src="/images/diagrams/SK_Multiple_Servers+Gateway.png" width="400">